KeHoSoftware/Smarthome-Chapter-1/README.md

 # Smarthome-Chapter-1
-Amiga Future Magazine - how to build a smarthome with Cross-Compiler Hollywood and your Amiga Computer
+Amiga Future Magazine
+How to build a smarthome with Cross-Compiler Hollywood and your Amiga Computer

 Short:        SmartHome Amiga - Chapter 1
 Author:       Achim Kern - KeHo Software